Corvusoft/restq/documentation/STANDARDS.md

+##Standards Overview

+## Interpretation
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/pdf/rfc2119.pdf).

 **most importantly:** "know when to be inconsistent -- sometimes the style guide just doesn't apply.
 When in doubt, use your best judgment.
 Look at other examples and decide what looks best.
 And don't hesitate to ask!" -- Guido van Rossum, Barry Warsaw, Nick Coghlan.

 **Brackets**